hzumre/Album-Shop/README.md

 # Album-Shop

-It is a form application that I prepared as a desktop.
-Admin model was created by using Code First approach of Entity Framework technology.
+It is a form application that I prepared for desktop.
+A manager model was created using the Code First approach of Entity Framework technology.